 Subcutaneous or Visceral?

-There are different types of fats that we store the body.
+There are different types of fats that we store in the body.
 Subcutaneous fat under the skin is fat that you can pinch under your arms, on your stomach, and on the tops of your legs.
 In contrast, visceral fat is under the stomach muscles deeper inside the body.

 Importantly a "beer belly" is a combination of both visceral and subcutaneous fat.
 Because visceral fat is stored deep within the body, it goes unseen, enveloping our internal organs padding out the spaces between them.